sharedRDM/instance/README.md

 There are 2 workflows implemented now.
 The main goal is CI so that the end result of these workflows is a fully functional and deployed instance image, whenever triggered.

 - **build and push docker image**
-  - runs either on a commit in the main branch or by manual trigger in Actions tab, Run workflow
+  - This workflow runs automatically on every commit to the main branch and whenever a new tag is created for the repository.
+Additionally, it can be triggered manually from the Actions tab under 'Run workflow,' where you can select a different branch.
+This process results in the creation of a new Docker image, tagged with the branch name or the tag name.
   - builds the MUG image with latest invenio-override main branch
   - builds Theme image